ora0600/confluent-cdc-workshop/terraform/aws/ccloud-source-mysql-cdc-connector/README.md

 ![mysql history Topic](img/mysql_topic.png)

-When a Debezium MySQL connector is first started, it performs an initial consistent snapshot of your database.
+When a Debezium MySQL CDC connector is first started, it performs an initial consistent snapshot of your database.
 This snapshot enables the connector to establish a baseline for the current state of the database.
 Debezium can use different modes when it runs a snapshot.
-The snapshot mode is determined by the snapshot.mode configuration property.
+The snapshot mode is determined by the `snapshot.mode` configuration property.
 The default value of the property is **initial**, which we use as well.

 The connector is configured to CDC table Accounts see `"table.include.list" = "demo.accounts"`.
 For this DB Table a so called change topic will be created with `<topic.prefix>.<database>.<table-name>` in my case `mysql.demo.accounts`.